MicrosoftDocs/visualstudio-docs/docs/python/publish-to-app-service-windows.md

 1. Test the project locally by pressing F5 or selecting **Debug > Start Debugging**.

-## Create an Azure App Service using a subscription
+## Create an Azure App Service

 Publishing to Azure requires a target App Service.
 For this purpose you can create an App Service using an Azure subscription, or you can use a temporary site.

 If you don't already have a subscription, start with a [free full Azure account](https://azure.microsoft.com/free/), which includes generous credits for Azure services.
-Also consider signing up for [Visual Studio Dev Essentials](https://azure.microsoft.com/pricing/member-offers/vs-dev-essentials/), which gives you $200 credit and you’ll have 30 days to use it.
+Also consider signing up for [Visual Studio Dev Essentials](https://azure.microsoft.com/pricing/member-offers/vs-dev-essentials/), which gives you $25 credit every month for a full year.

 > [!Tip]
 > Although Azure asks for a credit card to verify your account, the card is not charged.
 You can also set a [spending limit](/azure/billing/billing-spending-limit) equal to your free credits to guarantee that no extra charges  occur.
 In addition, Azure provides a free App Service plan tier that's ideal for simple test apps as described in the next section.

+### Using a subscription

 With an active Azure subscription, create an App Service with an empty Web App as follows:

 1. Sign in at [portal.azure.com](https://portal.azure.com).
-1. Select **+Create a resource**, then select **Web** followed by **Web App**.
+1. Select **+New**, then select **Web + Mobile** followed by **Web App**.
 1. Specify a name for the web app, leave **Resource Group** to "Create New", and choose **Windows** as the operating system.
 1. Select **App service plan/location**, select **Create new**, and specify a name and location.
 Then select **Pricing tier**, scroll down to and select the **F1 Free** plan, press **Select**, followed by **OK** and then **Create**.
 1. (Optional) Once the App Service has been created, navigate to it, select **Get publish profile**, and save the file locally.

+### Using a temporary App Service

+Create a temporary App Service without needing an Azure subscription as follows:

+1. Open your browser to [https://azure.microsoft.com/try/app-service/web/](https://azure.microsoft.com/try/app-service/web/).
+1. Select **Web App** for the app type, then select **Next**.
+1. Select **Empty Site**, followed by **Create**.
+1. Sign in with a social login of your choice, and after a short time your site is ready at the displayed URL.
+1. Select **Download publishing profile** and save the `.publishsettings` file, which you use later.

 ## Configure Python on Azure App Service